Indications for HERCEPTIN HYLECTA:

 Human epidermal growth factor receptor (HER2) inhibitor + endoglycosidase.

 Increased cardiomyopathy with anthracycline-based chemotherapy; if possible, avoid for up to 7 months after discontinuing Herceptin Hylecta; if used, monitor carefully.

-Fatigue, arthralgia, diarrhea, inj site reaction, upper respiratory tract infection, rash, myalgia, nausea, headache, edema, flushing, pyrexia, cough, pain in extremity; cardiac dysfunction, exacerbation of chemotherapy-induced neutropenia, pulmonary toxicity, hypersensitivity.
+Fatigue, arthralgia, diarrhea, inj site reaction, upper respiratory tract infection, rash, myalgia, nausea, headache, edema, flushing, pyrexia, cough, pain in extremity; cardiac dysfunction, exacerbation of chemotherapy-induced neutropenia, hypersensitivity reactions.

 Report pregnant women with breast cancer exposed to Herceptin Hylecta in the

 Testing considerations: HER2 protein overexpression or HER2 gene amplification